-The Human Resources Director of a NGO plead guilty to a scheme to deliver goods and services that were unauthorized to third-party organizations.
+The Human Resources Director of an NGO pleaded guilty to a scheme to deliver goods and services that were unauthorized to third-party organizations.
 The Human Resources Director could potentially face 20 years in prison.

-Which function within the OIG is responsible for investigations for instances of Fraud?
+Which function within the OIG is responsible for investigations for instances of fraud?